Skip to main content

 • Indexer task logs from deep storage.

-• Indexer task log metadata from the tasks and tasklogs tables in metadata storage (named druid_tasks and druid_tasklogs by default).
-Druid no longer uses the tasklogs table, and the table is always empty.
+• Indexer task log metadata from the tasks table in metadata storage (named druid_tasks by default).

 To configure cleanup of task logs by the Overlord, set the following properties in the overlord/runtime.properties file.